Reuh/candran/README.md

 const x, y, z = 1, 2, 3 -- every variable will be defined using <const>
 ```

 Shortcut to Lua 5.4 variable attribute.
 Do not behave like `let`, as attributes require the variable to be constant and therefore can't be predeclared.
+Only compatibel with Lua 5.4 target.

 ##### `continue` keyword
 ```lua